RequireJS Optimization Tool

 You can use the one JavaScript file optimization approach to make your development experience faster.
 By optimizing all the modules in your project into one file, except the one you are currently developing, you can reload your project quickly in the browser, but still give you the option of fine grained debugging in a module.

-Then configure the HTML page to load the app-built.js file instead of app.js by configuring the path used for "app" to be "app-built":
+Then configure the HTML page to load the main-built.js file instead of main.js by configuring the path used for "main" to be "main-built":

 <!DOCTYPE html>